arc53/DocsGPT/docs/pages/Guides/How-to-use-different-LLM.md

 - huggingface_hkunlp/instructor-large
 - cohere_medium

-If using Llama, set `EMBEDDINGS_NAME` to `huggingface_sentence-transformers/all-mpnet-base-v2`.
-Download the required model and place it in the `models/` folder.
+If you want to be completely local, set `EMBEDDINGS_NAME` to `huggingface_sentence-transformers/all-mpnet-base-v2`.

+For llama.cpp Download the required model and place it in the `models/` folder.

 Alternatively, for local Llama setup, run `setup.sh` and choose option 1.
 The script handles the DocsGPT model addition.